reenas/VR101/tools-to-build-vr-content.md

 These are basically 360 Degree Camera-shot images or videos or rendered scenes or images in 3D.

-Camera shot 360 media enable you to experience or see a real-life place or scenario shot using a 360-degree camera.
+Camera shot 360 media enables you to experience or see a real-life place or scenario shot using a 360-degree camera.

 ![A 360 degree panoramic Image.
 Courtesy : Lynda.com](.gitbook/assets/image-12.png)